 In this latest exclusive Gamasutra feature

-with much more from Clark as he defines adaptive music in video games, and how Mozart was an early music game innovator (no registration required, please feel free to link to this column from external websites).
+, and comments from those involved in bringing these worlds to life (no registration required, please feel free to link to this column from external websites).